 Symptoms of a Blocked Vent

-There are many things that may indicate your house venting could be restricted.
-Following are the most common signs:
+Many things may indicate your house venting could be restricted.
+The following are the most common signs:

 - Long Dry Times - The most common indicator of house venting being restricted is longer than normal dry times.
 Because the hot, wet air cannot leave the dryer as easily, the clothing can still be damp at the end of a cycle.
-It could take multiple cycles to get a load of clothing dry when the vent is blocked or restricted.
+Getting a load of clothing dry could take multiple cycles when the vent is blocked or restricted.

-- Dryer is very warm to the touch - Because the heat stays inside the dryer, the outside of the dryer could feel very warm to the touch, especially on the sides and near the bottom.
+- The dryer is very warm to the touch - Because the heat stays inside the dryer, the outside could feel very warm to the touch, especially on the sides and near the bottom.

-- Lack of lint on the Lint Screen - Because there is little air movement, the lint from the clothing does not get removed and on to the inside lint trap (screen).
-You may see very little lint accumulating, and only at the bottom of the lint screen.
-You may also see lint building up around the dryer door, or on the clothing.
+- Lack of lint on the Lint Screen - Because there is little air movement, the lint from the clothing is not removed and on to the inside lint trap (screen).
+You may see very little lint accumulating and only at the bottom of the lint screen.
+You may also see lint building up around the dryer door or on the clothing.

 If you are still unsure if your vent is clear, a dryer vent test, part #W11224254, is available for all dryer platforms.
 This vent test kit will help you to determine if the venting is restricted and needs to be cleaned.
 To order, contact Customer Service.